 1. What to do when you’re feeling down

 What steps should you take when you’re feeling down?
 It’s best to write this on a day you’re feeling good, and list the steps you took today that made you feel this way.
 Don’t make it unrealistic; just a few pick-me-up actions you can take on bad days.
-You’ve gotta remember that you’re not going to be in the mood to do these things on a bad day – so make it a simple to follow list that is tried and true to you.
+You’ve gotta remember that you’re not going to be in the mood to do these things on a bad day – so make it simple to follow a list that is tried and true for you.

 2. A list of things that make you happy